VBao321/Cognitive_Test_Group_10/MathTest/README.md

 # Math Ability Test Code v1.0.0

-Developed by Fatin Faizal, the Math Ability Test is designed to evaluate the mathematical abilities of university students in London.
+Developed by Fatin Qistina Mohd Faizal, the Math Ability Test is designed to evaluate the mathematical abilities of university students in London.
 This document provides an overview of the test, detailing its format and the nature of data collection.

 ## Test Description